What's the importance of an agile framework and how can you implement one?

 Often heard alongside Kanban, Kaizen is generally understood to mean continuous improvement, and is a core strand of Kanban.

-Kaizen can be broken down into the steps: asses; plan; implement and evaluate, and is associated with a drive for improvement to stay competitive and to provide jobs, as an effort is made to trigger quick changes to reach short-term goals.
+Kaizen can be broken down into the steps: asses, plan, implement and evaluate.
+It is associated with a drive for improvement, to stay competitive and to provide jobs, as an effort is made to trigger quick changes to reach short-term goals.

 Scrum is an infrastructure that enables team members to find solutions to complicated adaptive problems while delivering products of the highest value in a productive and creative way.